Basic Antimicrobial Stewardship Training Program – 2019

 New for 2019 – MAD-ID offers a totally new, revamped and updated online stewardship training program for any healthcare practitioner engaged in or preparing to engage in antimicrobial stewardship.

 There are four parts to the program, three multi-lesson modules and a practical component or practicum.
 The first two modules cover basic knowledge and skills central to antimicrobial stewardship.
 Each lesson is 45 to 75 minutes in length; they deliver 8 and 5 hours of continuing education, respectively.
 The third module comprises seven elective lessons.
 Three electives are automatically included with basic registration for the program, delivering 2.5 to 3 hours of continuing education credit, depending on lessons selected.
 Additional electives may be completed for continuing education credit for a nominal fee.
 Each lesson involves a quiz on which the participant must achieve a score of 80% or better to receive credit.
-In addition, quarterly teleconferences with select faculty are conducted quarterly offering learners an opportunity to interact live with select faculty and others engaged as learners in the program.
-These are optional and are not associated with specific learning objectives or content; they are meant to be a forum for Q&A and relevant sharing.
-Upon successful completion of the first three components, the learner moves on to the practical component in which they develop, implement and document a stewardship initiative at their place of practice in which participants demonstrate that they can apply what they’ve learned in the online lessons to clinical practice.
+In addition, quarterly teleconferences with select faculty are conducted quarterly offering learners an opportunity to interact with select faculty and others engaged as learners in the program.
+These are optional and are not associated with specific learning objectives or content; they are meant to be a forum for Q&A and discussion.
+Upon successful completion of the first three components, the learner moves on to the practical component in which they develop, implement and document a stewardship initiative at their place of practice to demonstrate a real-world, clinical application of the material presented in the online lessons.
 This component awards 6 continuing education hours.
 A certificate of completion is awarded upon successful program completion.
-Continuing education credit is awarded as each module/part is completed and one does not need to complete the entire program to receive credit for modules completed.
+Continuing education credit is awarded as each module/part is completed and learners do not need to complete the entire program to receive credit for modules completed.
 This program satisfies all ACPE requirements for certificate programs.

 MAD-ID gratefully acknowledges the generous financial support of the following companies which helped to create this program: